Pupil Personnel Services

 Anna S. Kuhl and Hamilton Bicentennial Elementary Schools, & Out-of-District Placements Robyn Hendershot - Clerk Typist

-Preschool and High School Placements Christine Cuebas - Clerk Typist
+Registration and Preschool Placements Maryann Hull - Clerk Typist

-Middle School Placements Jackie Smith - Administrative Aide
+Middle School and High School Placements Jackie Smith - Administrative Aide

 School PsychologistsNoel Bushey